 Atara Biotherapeutics is a pioneer in T-cell immunotherapy, leveraging its novel allogeneic EBV T-cell platform to develop transformative therapies forpatients with severe diseases, including solid tumors, hematologic cancers and autoimmune disease.
 With our lead program in Phase 3 clinical development, Atara is the most advanced allogeneic T-cell immunotherapy company and intends to rapidly deliver off-the-shelf treatments to patients with high unmet medical need.
-Our platform leverages the unique biology of EBV T cells and has the capability to treat a wide range of EBV-associated diseases or other severe diseases through incorporation of engineered chimeric antigen receptors, or CARs, or T-cell receptors, or TCRs.
+Our platform leverages the unique biology of EBV T cells and has the capability to treat a wide range of EBV-associated diseases or other severe diseases through incorporation of engineered chimeric antigen receptors (CARs) or T-cell receptors (TCRs).
 Atara is applying this one platform to create a robust pipeline.
 Our strategic priorities are:

-- Tab-cel®: Atara's most advanced T-cell immunotherapy, tab-cel® (tabelecleucel), currently in Phase 3 development for patients with Epstein-Barr virus, or EBV, associated post-transplant lymphoproliferative disease, or EBV+ PTLD, who have failed rituximab or rituximab plus chemotherapy, as well as other EBV-associated hematologic malignancies and solid tumors; - ATA188: T-cell immunotherapy targeting EBV antigens believed to be important for the potential treatment of multiple sclerosis; - ATA2271/ATA3271: CAR T immunotherapy targeting mesothelin, with autologous (ATA2271) to allogeneic (ATA3271) development planner, and - ATA3219: Allogeneic CAR T targeting CD19 as proof-of-concept for our next generation technologies and EBV T-cell CAR T platform.
+- Tab-cel®: Atara's most advanced T-cell immunotherapy, tab-cel® (tabelecleucel), currently in Phase 3 development for patients with Epstein-Barr virus (EBV) associated post-transplant lymphoproliferative disease (EBV+ PTLD) who have failed rituximab or rituximab plus chemotherapy, as well as other EBV-associated hematologic malignancies and solid tumors; - ATA188: T-cell immunotherapy targeting EBV antigens believed to be important for the potential treatment of multiple sclerosis; - CAR T Programs: - o ATA2271: Autologous CAR T immunotherapy targeting solid tumors expressing the tumor antigen mesothelin; - o ATA3271: Allogeneic CAR T immunotherapy targeting mesothelin; and - ATA3219: Allogeneic CAR T targeting CD19 and being developed as a potential best-in-class product, based on a next generation 1XX costimulatory domain and the innate advantages of EBV T cells as the foundation for an allogeneic CAR T platform.